scala/docs.scala-lang/overviews/parallel-collections/overview.md

     ThreadA: increment sum by 760, write sum = 760     value in sum: 760
     ThreadB: increment sum by 12, write sum = 12       value in sum: 12

+The above example illustrates a scenario where two threads read the same value, `0`, before one or the other can sum `0` with an element from their partition of the parallel collection.
+In this case, `ThreadA` reads `0` and sums it with its element, `0+760`, and in the case of `ThreadB`, sums `0` with its element, `0+12`.
+After computing their respective sums, they each write their computed value in `sum`.
+Since `ThreadA` beats `ThreadB`, it writes first, only for the value in `sum` to be overwritten shortly after by `ThreadB`, in effect completely overwriting (and thus losing) the value `760`.

 ### Non-Associative Operations

-Given this _"out-of-order"_ semantics, one must be careful to perform only associative operations in order to avoid non-determinism.
-That is, given a parallel collection, `pcoll`, one should be sure that when invoking a higher- order function on `pcoll`, such as `pcoll.reduce(func)`, the order in which `func` is applied to the elements of `pcoll` can be arbitrary.
+Given this _"out-of-order"_ semantics,  also must be careful to perform only associative operations in order to avoid non-determinism.
+That is, given a parallel collection, `pcoll`, one should be sure that when invoking a higher-order function on `pcoll`, such as `pcoll.reduce(func)`, the order in which `func` is applied to the elements of `pcoll` can be arbitrary.
 A simple, but obvious example is a non-associative operation such as subtraction:

     scala> val list = (1 to 1000).toList.par
     list: scala.collection.parallel.immutable.ParSeq[Int] = ParVector(1, 2, 3,…